degagawolde/face-detection-with-fisherfaces-and-eigen-faces/README.md

 <p>
   Fisher faces algorithm uses Linear Discriminant Analysis(LDA).
 LDA helps the algorithm to </br>
   differentiate the faces more efficiently than the eigenfaces because it maximizes the </br>
-  between-class scatter and minimizes the within-class scatter,
+  between-class scatter and minimizes the within-class scatter.
   </p>

 <p>